Meet Our Governor

 North Carolina Chapter

 Congratulations to the North Carolina Chapter Governor-Elect, Peter R. Lichstein, MD, FACP.
-Our new Governor-elect will do a year of training as a Governor-elect and then will start his four-year term as Governor in the Spring of 2015.
+Our new Governor began his four-year term as Governor at Internal Medicine Meeting 2015.
 As Governor, Dr. Lichstein will serve as the official representative of the College for the North Carolina Chapter, providing a link between members at the local level and leadership at the national level.
-In the meantime, Dr. Lichstein will be working closely with Dr. Hoffman (the current Governor) and College staff to learn about the College and his duties as Governor.
 To learn more about Dr. Lichstein, feel free to read his bio below.

 Peter R. Lichstein, MD, FACP